What Is ACOS? And How Do I Calculate Amazon ACOS?

 If you are not running high ACOS on Amazon, stick with the original, tested and true formula.

-Now that you understand ACOS meaning, we need to cover how to optimize your advertising cost of sales to improve your profit margin.
+Now that you understand what is ACOS meaning, we need to cover how to optimize your advertising cost of sales to improve your profit margin.

 How To Use Amazon ACoS On Seller Central